panoptes/panoptes-utils/README.md

 <a href="#" name='config-server'></a>

 A simple config param server.
 Runs as a Flask microservice that delivers JSON documents in response to requests for config key items.
-To start the service (in a Docker container), run:
+To start the service run:

 ```bash
 scripts/run_config_server.py